 - App menu support thanks to Ubuntu patches

 - Enhanced KDE integration thanks to OpenSUSE patches

 - Better system library usage thanks to Gentoo patches

-- Uses the selfhosted Whoogle instance of Garuda as default search engine
+- Uses the self-hosted Whoogle instance of Garuda as the default search engine

 There's no articles to list here yet.